growthspace-engineering/automation-engineer-interview/README.md

 <!-- 1.
 Fork this project and submit a link to a public repository containing your solution.
 Please include a verbal explanation of your work in the email submitting the home assignment. -->
 Clone the project and send a zip file containing the completed assignment and a verbal explanation by email.
+Please include how to run your project, project structure explanation, test selection explanation and details.

 **:warning: Do not create a public fork\clone of this repository :warning:**